Theatre in education: Some theatre improvisation games

 In a group of students, start a conversation one by one where each sentence begins with the next letter of the alphabet.
-Giving examples before you begin will help the student.
+Giving examples before you begin will help the participants.
 Students can also use sounds to start a sentence, for example “Mmmm” or “tut-tut”.
 This game can be played in pairs or small groups.
 Here is an example: